Engineering Case Study

 Users can run the AI diagnostic anonymously.
 Results are cached locally in the browser.

-After signup, the workspace automatically converts the cached analysis into a persistent project record.
+After signup, the workspace converts the cached analysis into a persistent project record.

 Real-Time Messaging Architecture